-It’s officially Christmas time in New York City.
-The Rockefeller Center tree was lit this week, which means it is now socially acceptable for you to start decking your halls.
+It’s officially Christmastime in New York City.
+The Rockefeller Center tree is shining bright, which means it is now socially acceptable for you to start decking your halls.
 That includes finding your very own Christmas tree.

 But you’ll need one that suits your style, your budget and your living space.
 We rounded up tree sellers from Park Slope to East Harlem to create this handy guide to finding your perfect tree in the city and getting it home without making a spectacle on the subway.